padmarajnidagundi/Cypress-POM-Ready-To-Use/README.md

-# Cypress POM Ready To Use - 2025 update
+# Cypress POM - Page Object Model Ready To Use - 2025 update

 A production-ready Cypress automation framework with Page Object Model, supporting both UI and API testing.